GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

     REGISTRY_ID=$LTK_TARGET_REGISTRY_ID
     locust --no-web -c 1 -r 1 --only-summary

-Python 2.7 is required for Locust 0.9.0
+Python 3 is required for latest Locust version

 Locust 0.9.0 is required for support of the Locust API needed for assigning device IDs to simulated devices